Skip to main content

 About Rio Vermelho

 Rio Vermelho State Park is a coastal conservation unit located in the northern part of Florianópolis, Santa Catarina's state capital, on Santa Catarina Island.
 The park encompasses a significant tract of Atlantic Forest and restinga vegetation on the northern end of the island, including the drainage area of the Rio Vermelho (Red River), named for the reddish tannin-stained waters flowing through coastal wetlands.
-Established in the 1960s and expanded over subsequent decades, the park is one of the most important green spaces in metropolitan Florianópolis, providing ecosystem services including water supply protection, flood attenuation, and urban cooling to one of Brazil's fastest-growing coastal cities.
+[1] The area was originally designated as a Forest Station (Estação Florestal) in 1962 for experimental planting of exotic species — mainly Pinus elliottii, Pinus taeda, and Eucalyptus — to study coastal dune stabilization.
+It was reclassified as a Forest Park in 1994 and formally established as a State Park by Decree No. 308 on May 24, 2007, encompassing 1,532.30 hectares.
+[2] The park is one of the most important green spaces in metropolitan Florianópolis, providing ecosystem services including water supply protection, flood attenuation, and urban cooling to one of Brazil's fastest-growing coastal cities.

 Wildlife Ecosystems

 Rio Vermelho State Park supports an Atlantic Forest fauna adapted to the coastal island environment.
 Mammals include crab-eating raccoon, common opossum, and armadillo species.
-Mico-leão-de-cara-preta (black-faced lion tamarin) and other small primates have been recorded in larger forest fragments.
 The park's diverse avifauna includes numerous tanager species, hummingbirds, and raptors such as roadside hawk and black-and-white hawk-eagle.
 The Rio Vermelho and associated wetlands are productive habitats for wading birds including snowy egret, tricolored heron, and spotted sandpiper.
 The park's coastal forest fragments also harbor significant populations of frogs and lizards endemic to the Atlantic Forest.

 Flora Ecosystems

 The park's vegetation includes Atlantic Dense Ombrophilous Forest (the dominant Atlantic Forest formation of Brazil's southeastern coast), restinga scrub and forest on sandy coastal soils, and freshwater wetland vegetation along the Rio Vermelho.
-The forest canopy includes emergent figueiras (Ficus species), massaranduba (Manilkara species), and various Myrtaceae.
-The restinga zone features characteristic coastal species including Clusia criuva, Matayba guianensis, and abundant bromeliads.
+According to vegetation surveys, the park comprises approximately 44.6% restinga, 9.9% dense rainforest, 5.4% dunes, 4.3% wetland vegetation, and 3.2% water bodies — with about 30.2% still occupied by altered ecosystems dominated by Pinus and Eucalyptus plantations from the former Forest Station era.
+[1] The forest canopy includes emergent figueiras (Ficus species), massaranduba (Manilkara species), and various Myrtaceae.
+The restinga zone features characteristic coastal species including Clusia criuva and abundant bromeliads.
+The park harbors the endemic Mimosa catharinensis, a plant species found only within the park.
 Epiphytic orchids and bromeliads are numerous in the moister forest interior.
-The park harbors several species of conservation concern in the Atlantic Forest, including endemic palms and tree ferns that indicate high-quality, intact forest conditions.

 Geology